Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

    pit# /root/bin/configure-ntp.sh
    ```

-1. Check that our services are ready and investigate any test failures.
+1. Check that the services are ready and investigate any test failures.

    ```bash
    pit# csi pit validate --services